 Student Wellbeing Advisers

-Student wellbeing advisers are a team of supporters that are attached to each academic school, which aim to offer non-clinical but professional help and guidance, if you’re struggling and/or need extra support.
+Student wellbeing advisers are a team of supporters that are attached to each academic school, which aim to offer non-clinical but professional help and guidance if you’re struggling and/or need extra support.

 Residential Life Advisers

 The university’s residential accommodation is split into three different villages, each with their own residential life advisers.
-Unlike the student wellbing advisers team, this team is a 24/7 support network that offers support for any concerns or worries you may have.
+Unlike the student wellbeing advisers team, this team is a 24/7 support network that offers support for any concerns or worries you may have.

 New Prevention Scheme

 Last year, according to The Times and the Independent, the University of Bristol introduced a new suicide prevention scheme, whereby they’ll contact the parents of any student that has been flagged as being of concern.
-The scheme has a sign up rate of 94% of the student population so far.
+The scheme has a sign-up rate of 94% of the student population so far.
 Furthermore, in its first year, the new prevention scheme has contacted the parents of 36 students to alert them of their concern.

 The counselling service the university offers isn’t ideal.
-By the look of it, you’ll definitely get at least the initial assessment 50 minute session.
+By the look of it, you’ll definitely get at least the initial assessment 50-minute session.
 However, it doesn’t state how long you’ll have to wait for that first counselling session.
 Furthermore, all the follow-up sessions are booked one session at a time.
 This means that you’re always going to be stuck wondering when your sessions will be stopped, without notice.